The Distributional Reward Critic Framework for Reinforcement Learning Under Perturbed Rewards: The Distributional Reward Critic Architecture

-\paragraph{Leveraging the training cross-entropy loss to select $n_o$} During reward critic training, we can view the cross-entropy loss of the reward critic.
+During training, we can view the ordinal cross-entropy (OCE) loss of the distributional reward critic.
 We turn our attention to the dynamics of this loss as $n_o$ changes, and we will show that it can be used to estimate $n_r$.